You are here: Start » Machine Vision Guide » Camera Calibration and World Coordinates

 Camera calibration, also known as camera resectioning, is a process of estimating parameters of a camera model: a set of parameters that describe the internal geometry of image capture process.
 Accurate camera calibration is is essential for various applications, such as multi-camera setups where images relate to each other, removing geometric distortions due to lens imperfections, or precise measurement of real-world geometric properties (positions, distances, areas, straightness, etc.).

-The model to be used is chosen depending on the camera type (e.g. projective camera, telecentric camera) and accuracy requirements.
+The model to be used is chosen depending on the camera type (e.g. projective camera, telecentric camera, line scan camera) and accuracy requirements.
 In a case of a standard projective camera, the model (known as pinhole camera model) consists of focal length, principal point location and distortion parameters.

 A few distortion model types are supported.
 The simplest - divisional - supports most use cases and has predictable behaviour even when calibration data is sparse.
 Higher order models can be more accurate, however they need a much larger dataset of high quality calibration points, and are usually needed for achieving high levels of positional accuracy across the whole image - order of magnitude below 0.1 pix.
 Of course this is only a rule of thumb, as each lens is different and there are exceptions.

-The camera model contains only intrinsic camera parameters, and so it does not change with camera repositioning, rotations, etc. Thanks to that, there is no need for camera calibration in the production environment, the camera can be calibrated beforehand.
+The area scan camera models (pinhole or telecentric) contain only intrinsic camera parameters, and so it does not change with camera repositioning, rotations, etc. Thanks to that, there is no need for camera calibration in the production environment, the camera can be calibrated beforehand.
 As soon as the camera has been assembled with the lens and lens adjustments (zoom/focus/f-stop rings) have been tightly locked, the calibration images can be taken and camera calibration performed.
 Of course any modifications to the camera-lens setup void the calibration parameters, even apparently minor ones such as removing the lens and putting it back on the camera in seemingly the same position.

 Camera model can be directly used to obtain an undistorted image (an image, which would have been taken by a camera with the same basic parameters, but without lens distortion present), however for most use cases the camera calibration is just a prerequisite to some other operation.
 For example, when camera is used for inspection of planar surfaces (or objects lying on such surface), the camera model is needed to perform a World Plane calibration (see World Plane - measurements and rectification section below).

-In Adaptive Vision Studio user will be prompted by a GUI when a camera calibration is needed to be performed.
-Alternatively, filters responsible for camera calibration may be used directly: CalibrateCamera_Pinhole, CalibrateCamera_Telecentric.
+In Aurora Vision Studio user will be prompted by a GUI when a camera calibration is needed to be performed.
+Alternatively, filters responsible for camera calibration may be used directly: CalibrateCamera_Pinhole, CalibrateCamera_Telecentric, CalibrateCamera_LineScan.

 - Calculation of real world coordinates from locations on original image.
 This is crucial, for example, for interoperability with external devices, such as industrial robots.
 Suppose a object is detected on the image, and its location needs to be transmitted to the robot.
 The detected object location is given in image coordinates, however the robot is operating in real world with different coordinate system.
 A common coordinate system is needed, defined by a world plane.